What is workforce diversity?

 There are a few things employers can do to support underrepresented groups in the workplace.
 Begin by recognizing any unconscious biases and addressing related concerns.
 Then, offer diversity and inclusion training to help your employees better understand cultural differences.
 You may choose to show your genuine interest in diverse employees by recognizing holidays of all cultures.
 Consider creating a poll to get a better feel on which ones to observe.
 Finally, try mixing up your teams to allow for unique work experiences.

-How should I handle personality conflicts?
+How should you handle personality conflicts?

 It’s important to remember that a diverse workplace can still have conflicts between employees.
-When these situations arise, there are a few things to recognize.
+When these situations arise, there are some things to recognize.
 First, different perspectives help strengthen teams.
 They provide insight into alternative strategies, solutions and ideas.
 Second, recognize that people’s feelings are valid.
 Do your best to see all sides of a conflict and follow company policies to reach a resolution.